Analysis: Seven things we learned about the Seahawks from the NFL combine

 But one person said that if anything, early indications are that Jody Allen might even be more willing to be as aggressive as possible to keep the team at a high competitive level each season than was Paul Allen, whose general inclination when it came to the Seahawks was said to be to think more about the long-term big picture.

 THE SEAHAWKS WANT TO KEEP D.J.
-FUKER AND J.R.
-SWEEZY BUT APPEAR WILLING TO LET THE MARKET SET THE PRICE
+FLUKER AND J.R.
+SWEEZY

 Who knows?
 Maybe the Seahawks are able to re-sign one or both of veteran guards J.R.
 Sweezy and D.J.
 Fluker before free agency on March 13.
 If they don’t, though, don’t take it as the team not wanting them back.

 Both Carroll and Schneider said the team wants to retain each player and keep intact an offensive line that guided the Seahawks to the number one rushing attack in the NFL last season.